Yohanan b. Zakkai is almost certainly the law enforcement officer involved in the Galilee Episode.

 Six years ago I posted about Rabbi Yohanan.
 You can read that post by clicking https://wp.me/p1biq8-5z2.

 Since then I have refined my thesis regarding Ribaz.
 I now refrain from talking much about a “Q Community” or about an anti-gay “campaign”.
 Allow me to explain why.

 First, I don’t discuss evidence of a Q Community.
 There probably was something that could legitimately be called a “Q Community”, but that discussion is not my immediate concern.

 I also don’t argue that Ribaz waged an anti-gay campaign.
-He may have waged such a purity campaign, but I only argue the evidence of a single legal case, the case referred to in Luke 17:34-35.
+He may have waged such a purity campaign, but I only argue the evidence of one legal case, the case referred to in Luke 17:34-35.

 The title of the 2014 post, “A famous rabbi destroys the lesbian and gay Q community”, is only completely inaccurate on one point.

-Frankly, I knew that I would eventually be discussing antisemitism at some point.
-Whenever you discuss data about which a group has a proprietary sense, you run the risk of being seen as an outsider or intruder.
+Frankly, I knew that I might be discussing antisemitism at some point.
+Whenever you discuss the sacred books about which a group has a proprietary sense, you run the risk of being seen as an outsider or intruder.